jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 I welcome a discussion with any readers who care to share data and draw lessons from it, especially commercial / industrial customers with energy as a significant input to operations, and who face a more complicated set of decisions (including demand-spike based pricing).

+And if anyone can explain New Jersey, please reach out to me.
 ___